skaex/oire/README.md

 10. Login with the Goat.
 11. Good luck :tada:

 Please don't forget give us feedback in form of issues. :+1:

+## Installation (for production)
+Ensure, you have setup this project for preview to be conversant with the requirements and other intricacies for this project.

+To install this project, you can follow [the procedures in the guide.](https://realpython.com/django-nginx-gunicorn/) Please read through to understand it all before attempting the installation.

+Alternatively, you can follow the procedures for deploying a [django application to production](https://docs.djangoproject.com/en/5.0/howto/deployment/).